xolox/python-rotate-backups/README.rst

    "``-x``, ``--exclude=PATTERN``","Don't process backups that match the shell pattern given by ``PATTERN``.
 This argument can be repeated.
 Make sure to quote ``PATTERN`` so the shell doesn't expand the pattern before it's received by rotate-backups."
+   "``-j``, ``--parallel``","Remove backups in parallel, one backup per mount point at a time.
+The idea behind this approach is that parallel rotation is most useful when the files to be removed are on different disks and so multiple devices can be utilized at the same time.

+   Because mount points are per system the ``-j``, ``--parallel`` option will also parallelize over backups located on multiple remote systems."
    "``-r``, ``--relaxed``","By default the time window for each rotation scheme is enforced (this is referred to as strict rotation) but the ``-r``, ``--relaxed`` option can be used to alter this behavior.
 The easiest way to explain the difference between